astral-projects/gomoku-web/code/js/README.md

         - `api` - Exposes generic modules to communicate with the API;
         - `pages` - Contains the React components and pages used in the application;
         - `domain` - Contains the domain classes used in the application;
-        - `services` - Contains the services used in the application;
+      - `services` - Contains the services used in the application, the media types used and the input and output models;
-        - this layer is responsible for the communication with the API, using the generic classes in the `api` layer;
         - `App.js` - The main component of the application;
         - `index.js` - The entry point of the application;

-In the `js` folder, there are other files used for the development of the application; that are equally relevant:
+In the `js` folder, there are other files used for the development of the application; that are equally relevant to
+mention:

 - `package.json` - Contains the dependencies of the application;
 - `webpack.config.js` - Contains the configuration of the Webpack bundler;